top of page

 Fans 3

-The Friars annually average about 2,500 fans per game at Schneider Arena, which ranks them right in the middle of the nationwide Division One attendance rankings.
+The Friars annually average about 2,500 fans per game at Schneider Arena, which ranks them solidly in the middle of the nationwide Division One attendance rankings.
 Unlike many schools in this part of the country, hockey is not the top athletic attraction at the school, as Friar basketball rules the scene at Providence College.

-With many of the Friars’ conference foes in Hockey East located close to Providence, you can expect to see a good turnout from visiting fans at Friar's games.
+With many of the Friars conference foes in Hockey East located close to Providence, you can expect to see a good turnout from visiting fans at Friars games.
 Likewise, when the annual Mayor’s Cup game against Brown University is held at Schneider Arena, you can expect a filled building and a boisterous atmosphere.

 Access 3

 Given Schneider Arena’s location in a residential neighborhood close to both Interstate 95 and Route 146, most fans drive to Friar hockey games.
-Parking is plentiful around the arena, either in a two-level garage adjacent to the facility or on-street.
+Parking is plentiful around the arena, either in a small garage adjacent to the facility or on-street.

 For those fans using public transportation, RIPTA’s number 55 bus has a stop directly next to Schneider Arena, which stops hourly at the facility.
 Check the RIPTA website for schedules and maps.